 Spread Your Wings and Help the Forests of the World

 There are some fantastic projects beyond the borders of the UK too.
 You'll still get relevant work experience, but with a taste of the exotic at the same time.
-Combine your love of environment and curiosity about the world we live in by joining a conservation expedition, environmental education programme or reforestation project overseas and I promise: you won't look back.
-Check out some of these awesome opportunities...
+Combine your love of environment and curiosity about the world we live in by joining a conservation expedition, environmental education program or reforestation project overseas and I promise: you won't look back.
+Check out these two awesome opportunities.

 The Galapagos archipelago’s remote location 600 miles off the coast of Ecuador means that the islands’ flora and fauna have been almost entirely isolated from the rest of the world for millions of years - many without natural predators.